VISA GUIDE

 Volunteer as a reviewer for industry journals or conference abstracts

-Get involved in hackathons and perform as a judge
+Get involved in hackathons and serve as a judge

 Join scientific, business, or creative communities that organize competitive events